wulfland/GitHubBootcamp/hol/04-Review-code.md

 3. Check that the issue was automatically closed when the PR was merged
 4. Check that the bug was fixed and your game is working

+## Summary

+In this hands-on lab you've learned how to perform code reviews, make and incorporate suggestions, and approve pull requests.

+You can now continue with [CI/CD and Automation](../README.md#part-4--cicd-and-automation).